dptools/dplocate/README.md

 ## Requirements
 - The Input to this module is the Output of dplocate3-aggregate.
-  The input data is saved as encrypted `daily_all.mat` files.
+  The input data is saved as encrypted `daily_all.mat.lock` files.

 - The output directory can be edited.
 The default is GENERAL directory `/phone/processed/mtl_plt` and the files are saved as `STUDY_SUBJECT-markov*.png.`.

-- This step plots the Time-Band maps and Markov diagrams of the processed data into the GENERAL folder.
+- This step plots the Time-Band maps and Markov Model diagrams of the processed data into the GENERAL folder.

 ### Passphrase